Cuisine

 Baked Tofu

-Baked tofu is a straightforward, elegant way to transform a humble block of extra-firm tofu into a delightfully chewy and lightly crisp protein.
+Baked tofu is a straightforward, elegant way to transform extra-firm tofu into a delightfully chewy and lightly crisp protein.
 This recipe honors the Italian culinary principle that simplicity mastered is far superior to complexity invented.
-By pressing the tofu to remove excess moisture and coating it lightly with cornstarch, the tofu crisps beautifully in the oven without frying, preserving its tender interior.
-The modest seasoning with soy sauce, olive oil, salt, and pepper keeps the flavor balanced and versatile, allowing this baked tofu to complement a wide range of dishes.

 Barolo Braised Beef

-Beef broth is a basic preparation in the kitchen that is used to accompany and flavor many recipes.
+Beef broth is a basic preparation used to enhance and flavor many dishes.
 Discover the recipe for making it at home here.

 Branzino (sea bass) with herbs in a salt crust